Academic Services

 - Develop plans for achieving academic, career and personal goals.

-- Utilize their advisors to address questions about High Impact Practices (such as internships, service-learning, research, study abroad, National Student Exchange, etc.).
+- Utilize their advisors to address questions about High Impact Practices (such as internships, community-engaged learning, research, study abroad, National Student Exchange, etc.).

 - Utilize their faculty advisor to address questions about opportunities in the major, major courses and the influence on career choices, and educational opportunities beyond their undergraduate degree.